Erotemic/shitspotter/DATASHEET.md

 3. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g. deterministic, probabilistic with specific sampling probabilities)?**

 	It is a subset of the set of all possible images of dog poop.
+It is not a subset or generated from some other dataset, these are all original phone images taken for the purpose of constructing this dataset.

 4. **Who was involved in the data collection process (e.g. students, crowdworkers, contractors) and how were they compensated (e.g. how much were crowdworkers paid)?**